Cambridge Muslim College

 Cambridge Muslim College is an independent higher education institution in Cambridge, United Kingdom.
 It was founded in 2009 by Timothy Winter (also known as Shaykh Abdal Hakim Murad).
-It was most recently (2023 and 2024) headed by Joel Hayward, a professor and senior education administrator, who served as Chief Executive.
+It was most recently (2023 and 2024) headed by Joel Hayward, a professor and senior education administrator, who was Chief Executive.

 Cambridge Muslim College was founded to support British Muslim scholarship and training from secular and Islamic perspectives.
 It does not hold a political or denominational affiliation.

 Accredited by the British Accreditation Council for Independent Further and Higher Education, Cambridge Muslim College offers trained Muslim scholars a one year diploma in Islamic studies and leadership, designed to help them better implement their knowledge and training in 21st-century Britain.
 It also hosts academics, including early-career scholars engaged in post-doctoral research, as full-time and associate research fellows.
 In 2017, Cambridge Muslim College launched a three-year BA (Hons) in Islamic Studies validated by The Open University.

 History

 In 2002, Timothy Winter, Yusuf Islam and Tijani Gahbiche agreed to the idea of establishing a centre of Islamic learning in Cambridge.
 Fundraising and consultations followed, and senior figures from the University of Cambridge such as Vice-Chancellor Alison Richard and Regius Professor of Divinity David F. Ford offered advice, as well as Muslim scholars such as Zaid Shakir, founder of Zaytuna College.

 Cambridge Muslim College was founded in 2009 by Timothy Winter, who is the Shaykh Zayed Lecturer in Islamic Studies in the Faculty of Divinity at the University of Cambridge.
 He has consistently been included in The Muslim 500 list published annually by the Royal Aal al-Bayt Institute for Islamic Thought.

 In its inaugural year it hosted a handful of students and was temporarily based at the University of Cambridge's Margaret Beaufort Institute of Theology while searching for a permanent home.
 In 2011, the College acquired the freehold of its current campus at St Paul's Road, for £3.1 million.
 In 2015, it purchased with a loan a large adjacent building at 20 Cambridge Place, which will be the core of the teaching and resources provision for the BA and MA programmes.

-From 2023 to 2024, Joel Hayward served as Chief Executive.
+From 2023 to 2024, Joel Hayward was Chief Executive.
 Kirkus Reviews said that Hayward "is undeniably one of academia’s most visible Islamic thinkers".
-He is also considered to be one of "the world’s five hundred most influential Muslims," with his listing in the 2023, 2024 and 2025 editions of The Muslim 500 stating that "he weaves together classical Islamic knowledge and methodologies and the source-critical Western historical method to make innovative yet carefully reasoned sense of complex historical issues that are still important in today’s world."
+He is also considered to be one of "the world’s five hundred most influential Muslims," with his listing in the 2023, 2024, 2025 and 2026 editions of The Muslim 500 stating that "he weaves together classical Islamic knowledge and methodologies and the source-critical Western historical method to make innovative yet carefully reasoned sense of complex historical issues that are still important in today’s world."